-We recommend that there should be no significant changes to cannabis law, but that as new evidence may come to light that it would be appropriate to review this in 5 years.
+We recommend that other than legalisation of CBD, there should be no significant changes to cannabis law, but that as new evidence may come to light that it would be appropriate to review this in 5 years.

 We welcome correspondence about this article through our Facebook page.
 Please do not use the website contact form to get in touch as responses will not be given that way.

 We realise that this article will not please everyone.
 It is however as close as it is possible to get to a dry, factual assessment of the state of cannabis in New Zealand today, the evidence around medicinal uses and the conclusions can be supported by the findings here.

 If you think you have good evidence that we may have missed, please link to it from our facebook page.
 We will be pleased to respond that way.